By Jules Rhee, MEd | Latest update 6/19/2025

 As you can see in the pictures, the organizers use colors and shapes.
 The colors and shapes can be added or removed based on the level of accommodations your students need.

 Beginners benefit from colors and shapes.
 As students become more proficient, colors can be eliminated or even added by students if needed.
-Highlighters can also be used to add emphasis and focus to specific steps students need to be reinforced.
+Highlighters can also be used to add emphasis and focus to specific steps that need to be reinforced.

 Visual Strategy Anchor Chart